iann0036/tf-cfn-provider/docs/providers/opentelekomcloud/NetworkingVipAssociateV2.md

 ## Properties

-TBC
+`VipId` - (Required) The ID of vip to attach the port to.
+Changing this creates a new vip associate.

+`PortIds` - (Required) An array of one or more IDs of the ports to attach the vip to.
+Changing this creates a new vip associate.

 ## Return Values

 ### Fn::GetAtt

-`VipId` - See Argument Reference above.
+`VipId` - See Properties above.

-`PortIds` - See Argument Reference above.
+`PortIds` - See Properties above.

 `VipSubnetId` - The ID of the subnet this vip connects to.